pandas-dev/pandas/web/pandas/community/ecosystem.md

 Awkward-pandas provides an extension type for storing [Awkward Arrays](https://awkward-array.org/) inside pandas' Series and DataFrame.
-It also provides an accessor to operate on Series that are backed by awkward arrays.
+It also provides an accessor for using awkward functions on Series that are of awkward type.

 ### [cyberpandas](https://cyberpandas.readthedocs.io/en/latest)